Loving v. Virginia: Precedents

 Before Loving v.
 Virginia, there had been several cases on the subject of interracial sexual relations.
 Within the state of Virginia, on October 3, 1878, in Kinney v.
 The Commonwealth, the Supreme Court of Virginia ruled that the marriage legalized in Washington, D.C. between Andrew Kinney, a black man, and Mahala Miller, a white woman, was "invalid" in Virginia.
 In the national case of Pace v.
 Alabama (1883), the Supreme Court of the United States ruled that the conviction of an Alabama couple for interracial sex, affirmed on appeal by the Alabama Supreme Court, did not violate the Fourteenth Amendment.
 Interracial marital sex was deemed a felony, whereas extramarital sex ("adultery or fornication") was only a misdemeanor.

 On appeal, the United States Supreme Court ruled that the criminalization of interracial sex was not a violation of the Equal Protection Clause because whites and non-whites were punished in equal measure for the offense of engaging in interracial sex.
 The court did not need to affirm the constitutionality of the ban on interracial marriage that was also part of Alabama's anti-miscegenation law, since the plaintiff, Mr. Pace, had chosen not to appeal that section of the law.
 After Pace v.
 Alabama, the constitutionality of anti-miscegenation laws banning marriage and sex between whites and non-whites remained unchallenged until the 1920s.

 In Kirby v.
 Kirby (1921), Joe R. Kirby asked the state of Arizona for an annulment of his marriage.
 He charged that his marriage was invalid because his wife was of "negro" descent, thus violating the state's anti-miscegenation law.
 The Arizona Supreme Court judged Mayellen Kirby's race by observing her physical characteristics and determined that she was of mixed race, therefore granting Joe R. Kirby's annulment.

+Roldan v.
+Los Angeles County (1933), 129 Cal.
+App.
+267, 18 P.2d 706, was a 1930s court case in California confirming that the state's anti-miscegenation laws at the time did not bar the marriage of a Filipino and a white person.
+However, the precedent lasted barely a week before the law was specifically amended to illegalize such marriages.